 There are two clear winners when it comes to ad networks

 We also wanted to see which ad networks marketers turned to when they first started to work with paid ads.
 Marketers were allowed to select multiple responses to this question and were also allowed to add their own response if a network they used was not listed.

 Although marketers shared a wide variety of responses, two networks dominated as popular choices: Google Ads (69%) and Facebook Ads (67%).

 In comparison, only 26% used the third most popular platform, Bing Ads.
 All the other platforms listed were each used by 5% or less of the respondents.

-Interestingly, just over half of the marketers we surveyed (54%) used 2 or more ad networks when they first started out.
+Interestingly, just over half of the marketers we surveyed (54%) used two or more ad networks when they first started out.
 Meanwhile, 46% chose to use a single ad network.
-So, testing out multiple options was the more popular choice, but not by much.
+Testing out multiple options was the more popular choice, but not by much.